bayertom/IHFL/readme.md

 # 1. IHFL, short tutorial

-Basic properties and features of the facility location clustering of the point cloud according to the hybrid constrained pseudonorm with an additional penalty are described.
+Basic properties and features of the facility location clustering of the point cloud, according to the hybrid constrained pseudonorm with an additional penalty, are described.

 ## 1.1.
 Source code
 The source code of the clusterization software written in C++ (C++ 2021) is bundled as the Visual Studio 2022 project.